dpfrakes/dpfrakes-site/content/posts/api-hacking.md

 If you click on this request and view the HTTP response body, you'll see JSON that conveniently contains properly-formatted HTML for each daily workout for the current week, ready to be written straight to a webpage.

-Copy that whole link and add it to your webpage's JS file as an AJAX request (sample code assumes you have [jQuery](https://api.jquery.com) enabled on your page):
+Copy that whole link and add it to your webpage's JS file as an AJAX request (code below uses [jQuery](https://api.jquery.com)):

 ```javascript
 $.get('https://api.spartan.com/v6/api/get_page/?route=spartan.training.wod&secondary=spartan-wod&primary=1', function(data) {